Djaytan/mc-jobs-reborn-patch-place-break/docs/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the JobsReborn-PatchPlaceBreak project.
+This document outlines security procedures and general policies for the project.

 ## Reporting a Vulnerability